-Hampshire College receives federal funding through Title IV in the form of student financial aid (grants, loans, and work- study programs) and through federal research grants.
+Hampshire College receives federal funding through Title IV in the form of student financial aid (grants, loans, and work-study programs) and through federal research grants.
 As a condition of accepting this money, Hampshire is required to certify that it complies with the Drug-Free Schools and Communities Act (DFSCA) (20 U.S.C.
 1011i; 34 C.F.R. part 86).

 The federal government regulates drugs through the Controlled Substances Act (CSA), which does not recognize the difference between medical and recreational use of marijuana.
 Thus, to comply with the Federal Drug Free School and Communities Act and avoid losing federal funding, Hampshire College prohibits all marijuana use, including medical marijuana, and students may be subject to disciplinary action for its use.

 Therefore, marijuana prescribed for medical purposes is prohibited at Hampshire College even though Massachusetts state law permits its use.
-Students with medical marijuana prescriptions may request a waiver of the campus residency requirement by contacting Accessibility Resources and Services.
+Students with medical marijuana prescriptions may request a waiver of the campus residency requirement by contacting the Office of Accessibility Resources and Services.

-Drug & Alcohol Treatment Programs
+Drug and Alcohol Treatment Programs

-Health & Counseling Services, Prevention & Education, and the College's Health Services are available to assist students with substance-related problems; in emergency situations, faculty and staff may also request their services.
+Health and Counseling Services and Student Success and Engagement are available to assist students with substance-related problems.
+In emergency situations, faculty and staff may also request their services.
 Services offered include: